Joan Ginther's Four Texas Lottery Jackpots

 The wins generated immediate popular fascination.
 Mathematicians cited odds of roughly one in eighteen septillion for a single person winning four major lottery prizes by chance — a number large enough that journalists reached for words like 'miraculous.'
 Nathaniel Rich's investigation for *Harper's Magazine* (August 2011), titled 'The Luckiest Woman on Earth,' was the first serious public examination of non-supernatural explanations.

-Beyond raw volume, two structural features of the Texas scratch-off system created potential edges for a sophisticated buyer.
+Two structural features of the Texas scratch-off system created potential edges for a high-volume buyer.
 First, Texas published — and still publishes — real-time data on remaining top prizes in active scratch-off games, making it possible to identify games where unclaimed jackpots remained and to concentrate purchases accordingly.
 Second, the lottery's computerized distribution system allocates new ticket rolls to retailers based on sales velocity, meaning a high-volume store like Times Market would systematically receive a larger share of incoming inventory, including winners.
 During one week in October 2009, Times Market received roughly one-fifth of all statewide Extreme Payout shipments; the estimated odds of winning the top prize from that store in that window were about 1-in-128, compared to far longer statewide odds.
+The *Inquirer* found that Times Market sold $469,000 worth of Extreme Payout tickets — by far the most of any retailer in Texas.

 What remains is a genuine puzzle with a strong natural solution and an unresolved margin of uncertainty — precisely the shape of an extraordinary coincidence amplified by skill, not a miracle.